aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 ---

-**Once you know which framework to use, the next step is running the threat modeling process end-to-end.
-I've written a complete 7-phase methodology that synthesizes all five frameworks into a practical pre-production workflow.
-[Read it here.](/posts/2026-05-23-ai-security-threat-modeling-production/)**
+**Once you know which framework to use, the next step is running the threat modeling process end-to-end.** I've written a [complete 7-phase methodology](/posts/2026-05-23-ai-security-threat-modeling-production/) that synthesizes all five frameworks into a practical pre-production workflow.

+Need something you can check off before shipping?
+Grab the [AI Agent Pre-Deployment Security Checklist](/resources/predeployment-checklist/) — 25 controls across five families, each a yes or no.

-For weekly analysis of how these frameworks are being applied in production, and where they fall short: [subscribe to the AI Security Intelligence newsletter.](/newsletter/)
+For weekly analysis of how these frameworks are being applied in production, and where they fall short: [subscribe to the AI Security Intelligence newsletter](/newsletter/).

 ---